detached structure

 Naturally, value added depends largely on what sort of structure you wind up building, as well as how large, practical, or well made that structure is.
 To give a general idea though, numbers show that adding a detached garage adds about 65% of its original value to that of the home during resale.
 You can expect the added value of other detached structures to fall around the same number, in relative terms.
 Furthermore, you also have the option of researching what features or functions might be most “in demand” for a given structure, and focus on those to enhance ROI marginally.

-How to maximize your investment
+How to maximize your investment?

 Building a detached structure is also an investment that comes with risks.
 If you don’t plan thoroughly, you might ultimately be left with a structure that’s more of a liability than an asset.
 To make the most out of your home renovation project then, and maximize that ROI down the road, start by thinking about how you can fund your detached structure.